codersgarden/php-lexoffice-api/docs/api-reference/LexofficeArticleManager.md

-# LexofficeArticlesManager Class Documentation
+# LexofficeArticleManager Class Documentation

-The `LexofficeArticlesManager` class provides seamless integration with the LexOffice API for managing articles.
+The `LexofficeArticleManager` class provides seamless integration with the LexOffice API for managing articles.
 This class supports operations such as creating, retrieving, updating, and deleting articles, as well as retrieving filtered lists of articles.

 ---